 To visualise histories of dispersal and diversification across contemporary geographical regions, we used a six-region coding system as follows: 1) Australia―corresponding to the boundary of contemporary Australia and not including New Guinea (Oliver, Hugall, Prasteya, Slavenko & Zahirovic, 2023); 2) New Guinea―the contemporary islands of New Guinea and nearby land-bridge islands; 3) Asia and the Sunda Shelf; 4) East Melanesia―the islands of the Southwest Pacific that are largely underpinned by the Vitiaz Arc, namely Manus, New Britain, Solomons, Fiji and Vanuatu; 5) Wallacea―broadly referring to the islands between Wallace’s Line and Lydekker’s Line; and 6) Pacific―more isolated islands in the Southwest Pacific that are not part of the Vitiaz Arc systems, including parts of Micronesia (Palau) and Polynesia (e.g., Tonga and Samoa).

-BioGeoBEARS and Phybears
+BioGeoBEARS and PhyBears

-To determine congruence across methods for inferring biogeographic history we ran additional analyses on the six geographic state division in the R packages BioGeoBEARS (Matzke, 2013) version 1.1.4 (Matzke, 2025) and the Julia package PhyBEARS.jl (Matzke & Bland, 2024).
+To determine congruence across methods for inferring biogeographic history we ran additional analyses on the six geographic state division in the R package BioGeoBEARS (Matzke, 2013) version 1.1.4 (Matzke, 2025) and the Julia package PhyBEARS.jl (Matzke & Bland, 2024).
 Across these two programs, we sought to identify the biogeographic model that best fit the available data using AICc, and then compare estimates of ancestral states for that model with those from the BEAST analyses.
 These methods are described in detail in the supplementary material, but briefly: in BioGeoBEARS we implemented and compared a set of six standard models, while in PhyBEARS.jl we tested if inclusion of more complex models including extinction and speciation parameters significantly changed likelihood and inference.

 Comparing macroevolutionary regimes for body size